Close-up of stem cells with text about stem cells.

 What are Stem Cells?

-There are an estimated 100 trillion stem cells in an adult human body.
-A Stem cell is essentially a type of “seed” or “starter” or “blank source” cell that has the unique ability to transform or differentiate into any adult human tissue.
+There are an estimated 100 trillion stem cells in the adult human body.
+A Stem cell is essentially a type of “seed,” “starter,” or “blank source” cell that has the unique ability to transform or differentiate into any adult human tissue.

-Stem cells are often referred to as “Adult Stem Cells” however the colloquial term is slightly misleading.
-“Adult Stem Cells” are found in infants, children as well as adults.
-The opposite of Adult Stem cells are known as Embryonic stem cells.
+Stem cells are often called “Adult Stem Cells,” but the colloquial term is slightly misleading.
+“Adult Stem Cells are found in infants, children, and adults.
+The opposite of Adult Stem cells is known as Embryonic stem cells.
 Adult stem cells are sometimes also called somatic stem cells.

 Global Stem Cell Therapies (Since 2004)